An exclusive loan for you as a Premier customer

 Dreaming of a lush living space?
 There are a number of ways to help breathe new life into your home without it costing thousands.

-We’ve spoken to interior design experts for simple solutions to help you make a big impact and boost your property’s value this season.
+We’ve spoken to interior design experts for simple solutions to help you make a big impact and boost your property’s value.

 One way to create atmosphere and add space is to consider lighting, says Simon Dodsworth, director of design at KLC School of Design and author of 'The Fundamentals of Interior Design'.